Microsoft Dynamics 365 Component

 |---|---|---|

-- Supported account types should be Multi-tenant if you intend for customers to authenticate with their own Dynamics instance, or Single-tenant if you intend to authenticate with your own Dynamics instance.
+- Supported Account Types should be Multi-tenant when end customers will authenticate with their own Dynamics instance, or Single-tenant when authenticating with a single Dynamics instance.

 - Under Redirect URI enter